Dean Sicking: Sports safety research

-Sicking designed a helmet that is more flexible and can decouple head rotation from helmet rotation, thus reducing peak G's on the head.
+Sicking designed a helmet that is more flexible and can decouple head rotation from helmet rotation, thus reducing peak Gs on the head.

 Awards and positions

-Sicking was elected a Charter Fellow of the National Academy of Inventors, and President George W. Bush awarded him the 2005 National Medal of Technology and Innovation (NMTI).
-The NMTI is the highest honor that the United States can bestow on a citizen whose technologies have made a positive contribution to the welfare of the nation.
-Sicking's efforts have also won him the first-awarded Pioneering and Innovation Award in the history of Auto sport magazine, in 2004, for his work on the SAFER barrier.
+Sicking was elected a charter fellow of the National Academy of Inventors, and President George W. Bush awarded him the 2005 National Medal of Technology and Innovation, which is the highest honor that the United States can bestow on a citizen whose technologies have made a positive contribution to the welfare of the nation.
+Sicking's efforts have also won him the first-awarded Pioneering and Innovation Award in the history of Auto Sport magazine, in 2004, for his work on the SAFER barrier.
 He has also received the 2011 Ken Stonex Award, presented by the Transportation Research Board Committee on Roadside Safety Design, in recognition of a lifetime of achievement in crashworthiness design.
-The Texas Motorsports Hall of Fame awarded Sicking the 2005 Vision Award for his contributions to racing safety, and individual raceways have honored him with their awards, including NASCAR's 2003 Bill France Junior Award for Excellence.
+The Texas Motorsports Hall of Fame awarded Sicking the 2005 Vision Award for his contributions to racing safety, and individual raceways have honored him with their awards, including NASCAR's 2003 Bill France Jr. Award for Excellence.
 Pocono Raceway's 2004 Bill France Award of Excellence, Indianapolis Motor Speedway's Herb Porter Award in 2004, and the 2002 Motorsports Engineering Award from the Society of Automotive Engineers and the Specialty Equipment Market Association.
 Sicking was also awarded with the Landmark Award as part of the 2025 NASCAR Hall of Fame Class for the work on the SAFER barrier and saving the lives of countless drivers across many racing series.

-Sicking is Associate Vice President for Commercialization and Product Development at the University of Alabama at Birmingham.
-He formerly served as Director of the Midwest Roadside Safety Facility, during which time he developed the SAFER barrier.
+Sicking is associate vice president for Commercialization and Product Development at the University of Alabama at Birmingham.
+He formerly served as director of the Midwest Roadside Safety Facility, when he developed the SAFER barrier.